aosmith16/merge-conflict/README.md

-# merge-conflict
+# Practice a merge conflict
-Practice merge conflict
+We will practice a merge conflict